 "Your true home is in the here and the now.
 It is not limited by time, space, nationality, or race.
 Your true home is not an abstract idea; it is something you can touch and live in every moment.
 With mindfulness and concentration, the energies of the Buddha, you can find your true home in the full relaxation of your mind and body in the present moment."
 Pg 1

-8. Be Honest With Yourself
+8. Be Honest With Ourselves

+"There is a Buddhist teaching that might seem strange to you.
+This is the teaching of aimlessness (apranihita in Sanskrit).
+Aimlessness means not setting an object or goal in front of you and running after it.
+But that is what everybody does.
+We want this, we want that, and as long as we haven't got it, we think happiness will be impossible.
 We must bring about a revolution in our thinking: we must stop.
 We must do as the flower does.
 The flower is aware of the fact that it contains everything within it, the whole cosmos, and it does not try to become something else.
 It is the same for you.
 You have God within you, so you do not have to look for God."
 Pg 11

 9. Re-Frame Failure

 "The goodness of suffering is something real.
-Without suffering there cannot be happiness.
+Without suffering, there cannot be happiness.
 Without mud, there cannot be any lotus flowers.
 So if you know how to suffer, suffering is OK.
 And the moment you have that attitude, you don't suffer much anymore.
 And out of suffering, a lotus flower of happiness can open."
 Pg 10

-10. You Are Riding on The Shoulders of Giants
+10. Riding on The Shoulders of Giants

 "When I hold a piece of bread, I look at it, and sometimes I smile at it.
 The piece of bread is an ambassador of the cosmos offering nourishment and support.
 Looking deeply into the piece of bread, I see the sunshine, the clouds, the great earth.
 Without the sunshine, no wheat can grow.
 Without the clouds, there is no rain for the wheat to grow.
 Without the great earth, nothing can grow.
 That is why the piece of bread that I hold in my hand is a wonder of life.
 It is there for all of us.
 We have to be there for it."
 Pg 4

-grateful for every day in your journal.
+grateful for every day in our journal.
 This will lead to a greater sense of appreciation.

 goodness and blessings in the world.
-You can enjoy all these things and more by being grateful
+We can enjoy all these things and more by being grateful